Bedrock-OSS/bedrock-wiki-legacy/guide/custom-entity-full.md

 # Custom entity behavior definition

-This is one of the most complicated part of creating add-ons - Entity behaviors.
+This is one of the most complicated part of creating addons - Entity behaviors.
 You'll often refer to [bedrock.dev/r/Entities](https://bedrock.dev/r/Entities) for what the different components do and for their parameters.
 All-in-all, the entity's behavior file defines what the entity does in game.
 Let's see the overall structure of such a file first.
 (Behavior files are located in BP/entities/) (The file name doesn't matter, but I recommend naming it entityName.json or entityName.behavior.json)

 ![](/assets/images/guide/custom_entity_1.png)